jdlorimer/incremental-reading/README.md

 ## Introduction

 This is an updated version of the [Incremental Reading add-on](https://github.com/aleksejrs/anki-2.0-vsa-and-ire), which aims to provide features that support incremental reading in Anki.
-The idea of working with long-form content within a spaced-repetition program appears to have originated with SuperMemo, which offers an elaborate implementation the technique (see their [help article](https://www.supermemo.com/help/read.htm) for more information).
+The idea of working with long-form content within a spaced-repetition program appears to have originated with SuperMemo, which offers an elaborate implementation of the technique (see their [help article](https://www.supermemo.com/help/read.htm) for more information).
 This add-on for Anki is comparatively bare-bones, providing a minimal set of tools for iterating over long texts and creating new flashcards from existing ones.
 For an overview of these features, see below.

 ## Features

 The main things this add-on allows you to do:

 * Import content from web feeds (RSS, atom, etc.) or webpages
-* Extract selected text into a new card by pressing `x`
+* Extract selected text into a new card by pressing <kbd>x</kbd>
-* Highlight selected text by pressing `h`
+* Highlight selected text by pressing <kbd>h</kbd>
-* Remove selected text by pressing `r`
+* Remove selected text by pressing <kbd>r</kbd>
 * Create custom shortcuts to quickly add cards
 * Maintain scroll position and zoom on a per-card basis
 * Rearrange cards in the built-in organiser